Python Lecture 2 - Lexical Structure of Python

 'x', ' ', '=', ' ', '4', '2', ' ', '+', ' ', 'y'

-Before Python can execute code, it must break these characters into meaningful units, just like we recognize letters as words when reading.
+Before Python can do anything, it has to break these characters into meaningful units.
+Just like how we recognize letters as words when reading a sentence.

 Tokens: The Smallest Units of Meaning